aleleio/teambuilding-games/games/hug-tag.md

 # Hug Tag

 ## Description
-One participant is a \"freezer\".
+One participant is a "freezer".
 Everyone else scatters in all directions.
 The freezer counts to five, and then takes off after the others.
 Once they tag someone, that person becomes another freezer.
-Participants are only safe from being\ntagged when they are hugging another participant.
+Participants are only safe from being tagged when they are hugging another participant.